 Body language is one way snakes communicate with each other and with their owners and potential mates.

-We communicate with each other through our own body language, from the way we stand to where we put our hands.
+We communicate through our body language, from the way we stand to where we put our hands.

-There are many things body language conveys, and for snakes, they use body language to “talk” to other snakes or animals.
+There are many things body language conveys, and snakes use body language to “talk” to other snakes or animals.

 A twitch or jerk by a male snake and a lift or wave of a tail from a female are signals they use when deciding to mate.